-More than 10 million people have signed up for a workplace pension since the start of automatic enrolment in 2012.
-Most importantly, this means more than 10 million people are saving for their future with their employer chipping in too.
+More than 10 million people have been signed up for a workplace pension since the start of automatic enrolment in 2012.
+Importantly, this means more than 10 million people are saving for their future with their employer chipping in too.
 However, with one study finding the average Brit will have six jobs in their lifetime and millennials could have as many as 12, it also means a lot of us will be trying to keep track of at least several different pension plans.

 Every time you want to know the current value of your plan, you’ll have to use different log-ins to access those different values.
 You may also have a range of different investments that you’ll need to review and make decisions about.
 You’ll also have to let each provider know individually about where you’d like them to consider paying any death benefits.

 Moving everything into one plan could help to simplify your life.